Satisfactory Academic Progress for Alternative Loan

 Minimum University Grade Point Average (GPA) to be Maintained

 The GPA is based on grades earned at the University of Nevada and does not include grades transferred from another institution.
-All students are required to maintain a two semester 1.0 or better University of Nevada GPA.
+All students are required to maintain a 1.0 or better University of Nevada cumulative GPA.

 Be aware that a grade of "S”, "U", or “W” will have no effect on GPA.

 For example: A University of Nevada student has attempted 24 credits.
 Out of those credits, this student has completed 20 credits.
 This student has completed 83.3% of coursework attempted ((20 ÷ 24) × 100 = 83.3%), but has a 0.98 GPA.
 This student is not meeting the minimum Satisfactory Academic Progress standards for Alternative Loans because s/he has not maintained a 1.0 GPA.